Wasserstein Robust Performative Prediction via Lagrangian Relaxation: Simulations

 \section{Simulations}

-This section evaluates the performance of the proposed distributionally robust framework through a strategic classification task.
-Consider a dynamic credit scoring environment in which a financial institution assesses borrower creditworthiness \cite{perdomo2020performative}.
+This section demonstrates the performance of the proposed distributionally robust framework through a strategic classification task.
+In dynamic credit scoring environments, a financial institution assesses borrowers' creditworthiness before making loan decisions \cite{perdomo2020performative}.
 Conversely, this assessment mechanism incentivizes agents to strategically adapt their features to elicit a favorable credit decision.
 We adopt the ``Give Me Some Credit" Kaggle dataset \cite{GiveMeSomeCredit} as the base distribution $\mathcal{D}$.
 This dataset consists of feature vectors $x \in \mathbb{R}^{m}$, which represent applicants' characteristics, such as monthly income, age, and the number of existing loans.
 The outcome variable $y \in \{0,1\}$ indicates default status, where $y=1$ denotes that the individual defaulted on the loan, and $y=0$ otherwise.
 Let $\xi = [x^\top, y]^\top$ denote a data point.

 Applicants' feature set comprises both strategic features $S \subseteq \{1, \dots, m\}$, which they can manipulate (e.g., utilization of credit lines, number of open credit lines, and number of real estate loans), and non-strategic features (e.g., age).
 In our setting, $|S|=3$.
-In response to the current classifier $\theta_t$, applicants adjust their features according to
+In response to the classifier $\theta_S$, applicants adjust their strategic features according to

-where $x_t^S, x_t^S, \theta_t^S \in \mathbb{R}^{|S|}$, and the parameter $\varepsilon$ regulates the sensitivity of the feature distribution.
-This reaction generates a new sample distribution $\mathcal{D}(\theta_{t})$.
+where $x_S, \theta_S \in \mathbb{R}^{|S|}$, and the parameter $\varepsilon$ regulates the sensitivity of the feature distribution.
+This reaction generates a new sample distribution $\mathcal{D}(\theta_{S})$.

-The institution employs a logistic regression model to predict default probability \cite{perdomo2020performative}: At each iteration, it retrains the classifier model by minimizing the regularized empirical risk:
+Denote the sample size as $n$.
+Denote the sample as $\xi_i = [x_i^\top, y_i]^\top$, for $i = \{1,\dots,n\}$, which are drawn from the current distribution $\mathcal{D}(\theta_S)$.
+At each iteration, the institution trains the classifier model by minimizing the regularized empirical risk \cite{perdomo2020performative}: